-2. Acquisition of Celanese AG (the ''Acquisition'')
+2. Acquisition of Celanese AG (the "Acquisition")

 On April 6, 2004, Celanese Europe Holding GmbH & Co.
-KG (the "Purchaser"), an indirect wholly owned subsidiary of the Successor, acquired approximately 84% of the Celanese AG ordinary shares, excluding treasury shares ("CAG Shares"), pursuant to a voluntary tender offer commenced in February 2004 (the "Acquisition").
+KG (the "Purchaser"), an indirect wholly owned shares, excluding treasury shares ("CAG Shares"), pursuant to a voluntary tender offer commenced in February 2004 (the "Acquisition").
 The CAG Shares were acquired at a price of €32.50 per share or an aggregate purchase price of \$1,693 million, including direct acquisition costs of approximately \$69 million.
 During the nine months ended December 31, 2004 and the six months ended June 30, 2005, the Purchaser acquired additional CAG Shares for a purchase price of \$33 million and \$6 million, respectively.
 As of June 30, 2005 and December 31, 2004, the Purchaser's ownership percentage remained at approximately 84%.
 The additional CAG Shares were acquired pursuant to a mandatory offer commenced in September 2004 that will expire on December 1, 2005, unless further extended.